-A field placement component will give you an opportunity to gain insight and/or experience in a general dentistry setting and through the college’s Dental Clinic.
-Further development of knowledge, skill and attitude will occur with a 96-hour field placement in a general dental office that provides you with further practical, hands-on learning opportunities.
-The 96-hour field placement occurs at the end of semester 2 and will run for approximately one month following the conclusion of final exams.
+A field placement is an opportunity for students to extend learning and apply practical skills beyond the clinical environment in the program to a general dentistry setting in the community.
+This is a consolidation period, where further development of knowledge, skills and attitude will occur with continued practical, hands-on learning opportunities.
+The 96-hour field placement in a general dental office occurs at the end of Semester 2 and will run for approximately one month following the conclusion of final exams.

 Please note:There are costs associated with completing the pre-placement requirements.

 Service fees forVerified, our documentation collection and verification partner.